The r

 Engagement Officer

-Before settling in her beloved Witchcliffe township with her family, Jodie spent many years galivanting around the world managing the production of documentaries and producing film installations for artists.
+Before settling in her beloved Witchcliffe with her family, Jodie spent many years galivanting around the world managing the production of documentaries and producing film installations for artists.
 These were screened in art galleries and museums worldwide.
-She produced a number of site-specific artworks (film & sculpture) on country for treasured Australian artists and enjoyed the intricacies of researcher roles within her work on factual content.
-While working in the film industry, her personal projects were centred around sustainability, landcare and community.
-She’s studied waste management, permaculture, ‘change-making’ and thrives in community engagement.
-Jodie’s role at Nature Conservation is about people, shared learnings, connection and collective action.
+She produced a number of site-specific artworks (film & sculpture) on country for treasured Australian artists.
+While working in the film industry, her personal projects centred on sustainability, landcare and community.
+She’s studied waste management, permaculture, change-making and thrives in community engagement.
+Her role at Nature Conservation is about people, shared learnings, connection and collective action.

 Lyndsey Cox